 Once your data is compiled, the next step is to plot it on your burndown chart.
 This graph will visually represent your team’s progress, comparing estimated efforts against actual performance over time.
 Using project management software can simplify this step significantly, as many tools offer features to automate chart updates, streamlining both creation and maintenance efforts.

 By following these steps, you’ll be equipped to create an accurate and insightful burndown chart, providing a clear snapshot of project progress and helping to ensure timelines are met efficiently.
+Burndown charts can also be used to monitor progress toward a specific release, helping teams align their efforts with key delivery milestones.

 A Burndown chart mainly tracks the amount of work remaining, measured in story points or hours.
 This one-dimensional view does not offer insights into the complexity or nature of the tasks, hence, oversimplifying project progress.